supeffective/dextracker-local/README.md

 - [ ] Search for Pokémon by name, type, color, dex number, etc.
 - [ ] View Pokémon basic details such as location, stats, types, and abilities
 - [ ] Direct links to well-known Pokémon resource websites
+- [ ] The main page lists the current progress of all your stored dexes
+- [ ] JSON imports/exports for your data, to keep it safe wherever you want
 - [ ] Random Shiny Hunting challenge: from all games that you own, this widget will challengee you to hunt a shiny Pokémon that you don't own yet.
 - [ ] Trade Box: A simple box with 30 slots to store Pokémon (incl. form. gender and shinyness).
 It is shareable via a